UCSB-MEDS/creating-quarto-websites/README.md

 # Building your personal website using Quarto

-Step by step instructions for building a personal website using Quarto and deploying it using GitHub Pages.
+Step-by-step instructions for building a personal website using Quarto and deploying it using GitHub Pages.

 ## Description